PLANT BIOLOGY AND BIOTECHNOLOGY / Biotic and Abiotic Stress

 Description of Research

-Biopesticides are natural materials derived from animals, plants, and bacteria, as well as certain minerals, which are used for pest control.
-While a significant number of potential biopesticides have been identified over the years, very few have been developed for commercial adoption.
-This is attributable to several factors, including inter alia: i) concerns regarding potential risks associated with their use; ii) regulatory hurdles as a result of agencies’ over-reliance on chemical pesticide approval regimes which are not sufficiently evolved to effectively regulate biopesticides; iii) a paucity of biopesticides-related information relevant to their registration and commercial release, and; iv) technical constraints pertaining to viability, cost, scale of production, and bioefficacy, etc. The Biopesticides Research Group is interested in information and data sourcing, collation, generation and dissemination to support the discovery, development, formulation and commercialisation of low cost, stable and effective biopesticides.
+Biopesticides are pest control products derived from animals, plants, bacteria, and certain minerals.
+While a significant number of substances with potential for use as biopesticides have been identified over the years, very few have been developed and registered for commercial use.
+This is attributable to several factors, including: i) concerns regarding potential risks associated with their application; ii) regulatory hurdles due to, inter alia, over-reliance on chemical pesticide approval regimes which are not sufficiently evolved to effectively regulate biopesticides; iii) a paucity of information relevant for their evaluation, registration and commercial release, and; iv) technical constraints relating to viability, cost, scale of production, and bioefficacy.
+The Biopesticides Group supports the discovery, development, formulation, commercialisation and use of biopesticides.
+This is achieved through a programmatic approach, which involves strategic engagement with relevant stakeholders to address the challenges confronting research and development of biopesticide products.

 Ndolo, D.O., Songa, J.S., Lovei, G.L.
 2018.
 Tri-trophic impacts of Bt-transgenic maize on parasitoid size and fluctuating asymmetry in native vs. novel host-parasitoid interactions in East Africa.
 Insects 9, 38 PubMed link